dlops-io/mega-pipeline/README.md

 🎙️ &rightarrow; 📝 &rightarrow; 🗒️ &rightarrow;  [🔊🇫🇷] &rightarrow; 🔊

-In this tutorial app is to build a [Mega Pipeline App](https://ac215-mega-pipeline.dlops.io/) which does the following:
+In this tutorial we will build a [Mega Pipeline App](https://ac215-mega-pipeline.dlops.io/) which does the following:

 * Pavlos has recorded audio prompts that will be used as our input data.
 * The audio file is first transcribed using Google Cloud Speech to Text API